 Crain is a native of Franklinton, Louisiana, where he served as valedictorian of the 1978 graduating class of Franklinton High School.
 He received a Bachelor of Science degree in accounting from Southeastern in 1981 and Master of Business Administration in 1984.
 He attained Certified Public Accountant status in 1983 and received his doctoral degree in accountancy from the University of Mississippi in 1988.

-Crain's scholarly accomplishments include publication of more than 50 refereed journal articles and presentations at academic conferences.
+Crain's scholarly accomplishments include publication of more than 50 refereed journal articles and numerous presentations at academic conferences.
 He was the 1992 recipient of Southeastern's highest faculty award, the President's Award for Excellence in Research.
-He was a member of the Louisiana Blue Ribbon Commission on Educational Excellence, the Louisiana Board of Regents Master Plan National Advisory Panel Workgroup on Retention and Completion, and chair of the Accounting Education Issues Committee of the Society of Louisiana CPAs.
+He served as a member of the Louisiana Blue Ribbon Commission on Educational Excellence, the Louisiana Board of Regents Master Plan National Advisory Panel Workgroup on Retention and Completion, and chair of the Accounting Education Issues Committee of the Society of Louisiana CPAs.

 He is a member of various professional, civic and academic organizations, currently serving as a member of the Board of Trustees for the Southern Association of Colleges and Schools Commission on Colleges, a member of the Executive Committee of the North Shore Business Council, a member of the board of North Oaks Foundation, and as an advisory member of the Board of GNO, Inc. He is also a member of the Committee of 100 for Economic Development and the Hammond Rotary Club.
 He previously served on the Boards of the Lake Pontchartrain Basin Maritime Museum and the Louisiana Children's Discovery Museum.